Everything You Need To Know About Dry Brushing Your Skin

 - Brush in upward strokes or circular motions over the stomach, moving up towards the neck.
 Avoid brushing over the breasts and nipples.

-- Move in upward strokes from the base of the neck to the forehead.
+- Use upward strokes to move from the base of the neck to the forehead.

 - Take a shower and apply a moisturizer, lotion, or body oil to your damp skin.